 Hi material lovers, welcome to the first evergreen article about content.
 The purpose of these articles is to present digital content across industries.
 It was designed as a map to overview the content diversity in a specific category.

 Our goal is to share our passion for digital materials independently of industries, styles, and workflows — and perhaps inspire you to use digital matter in new and unexpected ways.
-Whether your purpose is virtual or manufactured, here is an overview of the diversity and functionalities you will find on Substance Source.
+Whether your purpose is virtual or manufactured, here is an overview of the diversity and functionalities you will find on Substance 3D assets.

 Of course, as our library is constantly evolving, we’ll be sure to keep you up to date with the new possibilities offered by existing and upcoming content.

 What could be better than to start with a symbolic category for this cross-cutting theme: We’ll talk about wood.
 Indeed, wood is totally ubiquitous and has always been.
 From objects to furniture, from architecture to transport, wood is used literally everywhere in our lives.
 The need to visualize wood digitally is therefore almost universal.